What are the Federal Motor Vehicle Safety Standards (FMVSS)?

 The Federal Motor Vehicle Safety Standards (FMVSS) are prescriptive U.S. federal regulations specifying design, construction, performance, and durability requirements for motor vehicles.
 The safety standards establish minimum performance requirements for manufacturers and the equipment used to make a vehicle.
 In turn, this helps minimize risks of death or injury and prevents accidents caused by faulty equipment from occurring.

-FMVSS are regulated by the National Highway Traffic Safety Administration (NHTSA), part of the Department of Transportation (DOT).
+FMVSS are regulated by the National Highway Traffic Safety Administration (NHTSA), which is part of the Department of Transportation (DOT).
 The FMVSS are the U.S. counterpart to United Nations regulations developed by the World Forum for Harmonization of Vehicle Regulations.
 Canada has their own system of rules called the Canada Motor Vehicle Safety Standards (CMVSS), which overlap some with FMVSS content and structure.

 What are the different FMVSS safety categories?

 The FMVSS sets requirements for safety-related components, systems, and design features.
 These can range from fuel systems to brake hoses to head restraints.
-While the first regulation was enacted in 1967, requirements are periodically updated for stringency.
+The safety standards are divided into three categories: crash avoidance, crashworthiness, and post-crash survivability.

 Crash avoidance standards